Mitotow/HardcoreRedemption/README.md

 ## Features

-- Ban a player if they die.
+- Ban a player upon death.

-- Revive (unban) a player with the 'Redemption Totem'.
+- Revive (unban) a player using the 'Redemption Totem'.

 ## Craft of RedemptionTotem